Vison307/PistoSeg/README.md

 * Pytorch 1.12.1
 * Pytorch Lightning 1.7.1

-Please use the follwing command to install the dependencies:
+Please use the following command to install the dependencies:

 `conda env create -f environment.yaml`

-## Prepraing the Data and Weights
+## Preparing the Data and Weights

 1. Download the [WSSS4LUAD dataset](https://wsss4luad.grand-challenge.org/) and put it in ./data/WSSS4LUAD